 Steve has been a dedicated volunteer at the Space Foundation Discovery Center since it opened back in October of 2012.
-Just recently, and due to his dedication, Steve became a member of the Space Foundation Discovery Center's "Mars Club" after reaching the 250+ hours mark.
+After reaching the 1000+ hours mark, Steve recently became a member of the Space Foundation Andromeda Club.

 Steve strongly believes in the mission and work of the Space Foundation.
 He was a regular attendee at the Space Symposium for many years during his career.
 After his retirement, he saw opportunities to contribute to the Space Foundation's goals and also to stay connected to the people and industry from his space career.
 Steve accomplishes this by volunteering in the Space Foundation Discovery Center, as well as volunteering at the Space Symposium.
 The Space Foundation benefits greatly from Steve's light security detail and his input and knowledge.